roshith-prakash/re-use-it/README.md

 #### Contribution Guidelines
 - **Code Consistency**: Follow the project’s established coding style (TypeScript and TailwindCSS).
-- **Documentation**: Make sure to add clear instructions on how to use and customize your component.
+- **Documentation**: Make sure to add clear instructions on how to use and customize your component/snippet.
-- **Testing**: Test your component thoroughly before submitting a pull request.
+- **Testing**: Test your component/snippet thoroughly before submitting a pull request.

 We appreciate your efforts and can’t wait to see what you contribute!
 Let’s build something amazing together. 🚀

 ---

-For questions or suggestions, feel free to open an issue or reach out to the maintainers.
+For questions or suggestions, feel free to reach out to [roshith-prakash](https://github.com/roshith-prakash).